0xJepsen/0xjepsen/README.md

 While studying for my master’s, I have been employed as a Junior Systems Administrator for the Computer Science department, managing over 600 Unix machines.
 This summer, I am also working for Hedera Hashgraph as a developer advocate intern providing educational content on leveraging the Hashgraph distributed network.

 I love python, Linux, rust, and cryptography.
 If you share any of these interests, don’t hesitate to reach out.
-I look forward to sharing my technical experiences with all of you hear and learn from the community.
+I look forward to sharing my technical experiences with all of you.
 Thanks for reading :)

 - 🔭 I’m currently working on [Tropical Algebra Modeling of TCP congestion](https://doi-org.ezproxy2.library.colostate.edu/10.1145/347059.347548)
 - 🌱 I’m currently learning [Rust](https://www.rust-lang.org/)